Contacts

 3. A copy of the internal civil passport.

-Remember, all the documents you submit should be pertinent to your visa to Belgium.
-Be it a study visa to Belgium, an educational visa to Belgium, a student visa to Belgium, or a long-term student visa D to Belgium.
+Remember, all the documents you submit should be regarded as your visa to Belgium.
 It's essential to ensure you meet the specific requirements for the particular visa you are applying for.

 play